Local Mayors Visit Misawa Air Base

-U.S. Air Force Col. Timothy B. Murphy, 35th Fighter Wing vice commander, briefs the Misawa Air Base Neighboring Communities’ Liaison Coordination Council at Misawa Air Base, Japan, Oct.
+The Misawa Air Base Neighboring Communities’ Liaison Coordination Council visited Misawa Air Base, Japan, Oct.
 6, 2021.

-Established in 1979, the council is comprised of mayors from nine municipalities neighboring the base.
-(U.S. Air Force photo by Senior Airman China M. Shock)
+The Misawa AB Neighboring Communities’ Liaison Coordination Council, established in 1979, is comprised of mayors from nine municipalities neighboring the base.
+The purpose of the council is to serve as a bridge between the base and its surrounding communities, while deepening their understanding of Misawa AB.

 |Date Taken: